 HIGHER EDUCATION OVERVIEW

 Higher education in South Korea is governed by the Ministry of Education.
 Korean students have a choice of junior colleges, teacher colleges, open universities (technical or vocational fields), four-year colleges, universities and graduate schools.
 Admission is highly competitive and determined by grades and an entrance examination score.
 Preparation for college entrance exams is extremely demanding.
-In addition to a full week of classroom instruction, Korean high school students also attend school for a half day on Saturdays.
+In addition to a full week of classroom instruction, Korean high school students often attend hagwons (private educational institutions; cram schools) for different subjects.
 A high school student in Seoul usually begins school at 7:30 a.m. and finishes at 5 p.m.
-Many students also take a year or more of extra college preparatory after class and on the weekends.
 Some high school students remain at school for "self-study" until as late as 10 p.m. to prepare for the college entrance examination.

 STUDYING IN SOUTH KOREA